Optimal Sampling for Data Freshness: Unreliable Transmissions with Random Two-way Delay: Numerical Results

 In this section, we consider linear age penalty $p(\delta)=2\delta$ and lognormal distributions on both forward and backward delay with scale parameters $\sigma_1, \sigma_2$, respectively.
 Note that the lognormal random variable with scale parameter $\sigma$ is expressed as $e^{\sigma R}$, where $R$ is the standard normal random variable.
 The numerical results below show that our proposed policy always achieves the lowest average age.

-Fig. \ref{linearsigma1} and Fig. \ref{linearsigma2} illustrate the relation between age and $\sigma_1,\sigma_2$, respectively.
+Fig. \ref{linearsigma1} and Fig. \ref{linearsigma2} illustrate the relationship between age and $\sigma_1,\sigma_2$, respectively.
 In Fig. \ref{linearsigma1}, we plot the evolution of average age in $\sigma_1$ given that $\sigma_2 = 1.5$ and $\alpha=0.8$.
 As $\sigma_1$ increases, the lognormal distribution of the forward channel becomes more heavy tailed.
 We observe that Zero-wait policy evolves much quicker than other policies in $\sigma_1$.
 In addition, $2$-wayEF and $1$-wayEF policies grow faster than the optimal policy in $\sigma_1$.
 In Fig. \ref{linearsigma2}, we fix $\sigma_1=1.5$ and plot the average age of the listed policies in $\sigma_2$.
-Unlike Fig. \ref{linearsigma1}, $1$-way and $1$-wayEF policies perform poorly, since they fails to take highly random backward delay into account.
+Unlike Fig. \ref{linearsigma1}, $1$-way and $1$-wayEF policies perform poorly since they fail to take highly random backward delay into account.

-Fig. \ref{linearp2} depicts the evolution of average age in $1/(1-\alpha)$, where $(\sigma_1,\sigma_2)=(1.5,2.3)$, respectively.
+Fig. \ref{linearp1} and Fig. \ref{linearp2} depict the evolution of average age in $1/(1-\alpha)$, where $(\sigma_1,\sigma_2)=(2.3,1.5)$ and $(\sigma_1,\sigma_2)=(1.5,2.3)$, respectively.
 Note that $1/(1-\alpha)$ is the average number of samples attempted for a successful transmission.
-In Fig. \ref{linearp2}, when $1/(1-\alpha)$ increases, the gap between $2$-wayEF policy and our optimal policy increases.
-Also, $1$-way and $1$-wayEF fails to improve the age performance.
+In Fig. \ref{linearp1} and Fig. \ref{linearp2}, when $1/(1-\alpha)$ increases, the gap between $2$-wayEF policy and our optimal policy increases.
+In Fig. \ref{linearp2}, since $\sigma_2>\sigma_1$, the tail of backward delay is heavier than that of forward delay.
+Thus, $1$-way and $1$-wayEF, which neglect the knowledge of backward delay, fail to improve the age performance.

 In summary, when either one of the channels is highly random, (i) Zero-wait policy is far from optimal, (ii) the age performance of $1$-wayEF or $2$-wayEF policy gets worse if the forward channel is more unreliable, (iii) $1$-way and $1$-wayEF polices are far from optimal if the backward channel is highly random.